Chuck Yiu Kwok: Club career

 During the 2016–17 season, Chuck led R&F in scoring with seven goals.
 Despite this, he was not retained at the conclusion of the season.

 On 27 June 2017, Chuck signed with Rangers.
 On 13 December 2017, Chuck was called up in the preliminary Hong Kong squad for the Guangdong-Hong Kong Cup in 2018.
 He received trial with China League One club Dalian Transcendence in January 2018.
 On 17 February 2018, it was announced that Chuck had terminated his contract with Rangers following much speculation about a move to the mainland China.

 In March 2018, Chuck joined Swiss Challenge League club Chiasso.
 He left the club again at the end of 2018.

-On 28 February 2019, Chuck signed a three month contract with HKPL club Yuen Long.
+On 28 February 2019, Chuck signed a three-month contract with HKPL club Yuen Long.
 However, his registration was cancelled by the club in April due to personal issues.

-Chuck joined 1st division side Wong Tai Sin in the 20-21 season, he played in the first 2 matches for the club before the league was suspended due to another wave of outbreak of the COVID 19 in late 2020.
+International career

+On 6 June 2016, Chuck made his international debut for Hong Kong in a 2016 AYA Bank Cup match against Myanmar.